evansnco68/huzzah/README.md

-# huzzah
+# Huzzah
-Youth Repertory Training in Classical and Contemporary Theatre.
+Youth Repertory Training in rooted in Craft, Passion and Performance.